hm-lang/core/proposals/README.md

 One of the most convenient uses for namespaces is the ability to use elide argument names when calling functions.
-E.g., if you have a function which takes a variable named `X`, but you already have a different one in scope, you can create a new variable with a namespace `ExampleNamespace X := MyNewXValue` and then pass it into the function as `myFunction(ExampleNamespace X)` instead of `myFunction(X: ExampleNamespaceX)`.
+E.g., if you have a function which takes a variable named `X`, but you already have a different one in scope, you can create a new variable with a namespace `ExampleNamespace X: MyNewXValue` and then pass it into the function as `myFunction(ExampleNamespace X)` instead of `myFunction(X: ExampleNamespaceX)`.
 This also works with default-named variables.